Premier League kits for 2021-22 season; Ranking the new jerseys - Photos

 — Wolves (@Wolves) July 15, 2021

-Castore have also taken over making Wolves’ kit too and this is a safe, but uninspiring, jersey.
+Castore have also taken over making Wolves’ kit too and this home kit is a safe, but uninspiring, design.
 It is absolutely fine.
 Nothing more.
 Nothing less.
+The away kit isn’t great, at all.

 16. Chelsea